earthsteading/Earthship/checklist_build-preparation.md

 ## Foundations & Footings

-If sand do this footing.... if clay do this footing...
+ - [ ] Building envelope placement in relation to property line and other exisiting buildings.
- - [ ] Earthrammed footings...?
+ - [ ] Earthrammed footings standard --> ?
  - [ ] Residential Slabs and Footings - construction (AS2870-1996)
  - [ ] batter of tyre wall
  - [ ] earth berm against tyre wall
  - [ ] additional supporting buttresses

+If sand do this footing.... if clay do this footing...

 ## Pest risks